Wil Myers Player Props: Reds vs. Braves

 Wil Myers At The Plate

-- Myers has had a base hit in six of nine games this year, and multiple hits once.
+- In six of 10 games this season, Myers has had at least one hit, including one game with multiple hits.

-- In nine games played this year, he has not hit a long ball.
+- In 10 games played this year, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.